Purdue-CS193/homework-0-willcq12/index.md

+# Wills First CS193 Homework

+- Meets Once a weak
+- Teaches basic stuff that some people assume you already know
+- Relaxed enviorment

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.